firebase/genkit/docs-go/get-started-go.md

          See https://cloud.google.com/vertex-ai/generative-ai/pricing for Vertex AI pricing.

+    1. Specify anything for the module name.
+For example: `example/genkit-intro`

     1. Choose default answers to the rest of the questions, which will initialize your project folder with some sample code.